The Most Popular American Dog Breeds.

 If you are a citizen of the United States, that statement (Made in America) is likely to conjure up feelings of national pride.
 But here we are looking at popular dog breeds from the whole of North America, which (geographically) includes Canada.

-We don't think about dog breeds as being made, created, produced or built like a piece of clothing or technology, but like most everything on earth these days, some person or group of people had a big hand in their creation.
+We do not think about dog breeds as being made, created, produced or built like a piece of clothing or technology, but like almost everything on earth these days, some person or group of people had a big hand in their creation.